Gloster Gladiator: Prototype

 In spring 1934, Gloster embarked on the construction of a single SS.37 prototype.
 On 12 September 1934, the SS.37 prototype conducted its maiden flight, piloted by Gloster chief test pilot Gerry Sayer.
 Initially powered by a 530 hp Mercury IV engine, the prototype was quickly re-equipped with a more powerful 645 hp Mercury VIS engine.
 During flight tests, the prototype attained a top speed of 242 mph while carrying the required four .303 in machine guns (two synchronised Vickers guns in the fuselage and two Lewis guns under the lower wing).
-According to aviation author Francis K. Mason, the Air Ministry were sceptical about the aircraft achieving such performance from a radial engine design, so funded a protracted series of evaluation trials.
+According to aviation author Francis K. Mason, the Air Ministry was sceptical about the aircraft achieving such performance from a radial engine design, so funded a protracted series of evaluation trials.

 On 3 April 1935, the prototype was transferred to the RAF, receiving the designation K5200, and commenced operational evaluations of the type.
 Around the same time, Gloster proceeded to plan a further improved version, featuring an 840 hp Mercury IX engine, a two-blade wooden fixed-pitch propeller, improved wheel discs, and a fully enclosed cockpit.
 K5200 was later used to trial modifications for production aircraft, such as the addition of a sliding hood for the pilot.

 In June 1935, production plans for the aircraft were proposed; two weeks later, a production specification, Specification F.14/35, had been rapidly drawn up, partially prompted by events in continental Europe, such as the invasion of Abyssinia by Fascist Italy and the rise of Adolf Hitler to power in Germany, in response to which the British government mandated an urgent expansion of the RAF to counter the emerging threats.
 This culminated in an initial order for 23 aircraft.
 On 1 July 1935, the aircraft formally received the name Gladiator.